Frequently Asked Questions

 How long is the program?

 DDCSP at the University of Michigan is a two year research and internship commitment.
-Scholars will begin to participate remotely in the program as early as April 2017.
+Scholars will begin to participate remotely in the program during the spring.
 Scholars will live in Ann Arbor during the summer and participate in program activities remotely through webinars or at conferences, as well as identifying a mentor at their home institution during the academic year.
+During the academic year, scholars will participate in program activities via webinars, conferences, and/or events at their home institutions.
+Additionally, Scholars will work with a mentor on their campus to support their academic and professional development during the school year.

 What do I need to bring with me?
 I don’t have any camping or hiking gear.